r4victor/tenthousandmeters/content/blog/python_bts_12.md

 and this call would work just as if one coroutine calls another.

-You may find this solution hard to understand.
+This solution requires some non-trivial logic in the event loop, and you may find it hard to understand.
 Don't worry.
 You don't need to.
-[PEP 380](https://www.python.org/dev/peps/pep-0380/) introduced a much more intuitive solution for implementing coroutines in Python 3.3: the `yield from` expression.
+[PEP 380](https://www.python.org/dev/peps/pep-0380/) introduced a much more intuitive solution for implementing coroutines in Python 3.3.

-## Delegating to a subgenerator
+## yield from

 You've probably used `yield from` to yield values from an iterable.
 So you should know that this statement: